vankesteren/pensynth/README.md

 The goal of `pensynth` is to make it easier to perform penalized synthetic control in the spirit of [Abadie & L'Hour (2021)](https://doi.org/10.1080/01621459.2021.1971535).

 ## Features
-- Faster than the original `Synth::synth` implementation for "vanilla" synthetic controls, even for large donor pools.
+- Faster than the original `Synth::synth` implementation for "vanilla" synthetic controls, even for large donor pools, because we use the [`osqp`](https://osqp.org/) quadratic program solver.
-- Built-in cross-validation on the pre-intervention outcome timeseries to determine the penalty parameter. (see example).
+- Built-in cross-validation on the pre-intervention outcome timeseries to determine the penalty parameter (see example below).
 - Plotting of the full solution path for cross-validated penalized synthetic controls.

 NB: in this implementation, variable weights have to be pre-specified (unlike in the original synthetic control implementaion).
 Additionally, currently only a single treated unit is supported.